thegetty/mummy-portraits-2/transmittal-text/markdown/21-Bibliography-APPEAR2-TR.md

 id: Borromeo et al. 2020

 full: Borromeo, Georgina E., Ingrid A. Neuman, Scott Collins, Catherine Cooper, Derek Merck, and David Murray.
 2020.
 “Framing the Heron Panel: Iconographic and Technical Comparanda.”
 In Svoboda and Cartwright 2020.

+id: Bostock and Riley 1855

+full: Bostock, J., and H. Riley, trans.
+1855. *The Natural History* (*Naturalis Historia*).
+By Pliny the Elder.
+Taylor and Francis; Henry G. Bohn.

 id: Bouchard and Smith 2003